Last Updated on June 20, 2025 by George Pavlopoulos

 That said, your Athens walking tour will start from the southern slope of the Sacred Rock.
 You’ll slowly walk around the legendary monuments, and your guide will share information about the excavation processes that once took place and antiquity tales.

 Of course, you will also stop at Anafiotika, which feels like an island settlement beneath the Acropolis -you can read more on my Anafiotika guide.
-Finally, before reaching the Monastiraki area, you’ll also walk the Philopappou Hill, where you can see the prison where Greek philosopher Socrates was sentenced to death.
+Finally, before reaching the Monastiraki area, you’ll also walk the Philopappou Hill, where you can see the prison where the Greek philosopher Socrates was sentenced to death.

 Duration: 3,5 hours